- November 2025: The number of plaintiffs in the social media harm MDL, which includes Snapchat claims, rose to 2,172.

 Case Overview

-More than a thousand individuals are suing Snapchat and other social media companies for allegedly causing children to experience anxiety, low self-esteem, suicidal thoughts and other mental health issues.
+Nearly 2,000 individuals are suing Snapchat and other social media companies for allegedly causing children to experience anxiety, low self-esteem, suicidal thoughts and other mental health issues.
 Plaintiffs allege the apps use features that are harmful for children.
 See if you’re eligible to file a mental health lawsuit against Snapchat.

 Important Snapchat lawsuit updates

-Key takeaways about Snapchat lawsuits
+Key takeaways about Snapchat litigation

-• The lawsuits allege that the defendants designed their platforms with features that put users’ mental and physical health at risk, particularly minors using the apps.
+- The lawsuits allege that the defendants designed their platforms with features that put users’ mental and physical health at risk, particularly minors using the apps.

 Why are parents suing Snapchat?

 The lawsuits claim that Snap, Inc., knew how its social media app could affect teens and children but took no action to protect them.
+Many other popular social media accounts are also named as defendants in the lawsuit.

 Multidistrict litigation consolidates Snapchat lawsuits